dls-cipher/bts-workers/worker-website.md

 - Achieving double "A" Score on GTMetrix (Google PageSpeed and YahooSlow) for bitshares.org
 - Achieving 88%+ on SEOSITECHECKUP for bitshares.org
 - DNS updates for the premium domain requirements
+- "Wallet Creation" being replaced with term "Account Creation" and incorporated to the website bitshares.org instead of sending users only to DEX
 - PHP polishing (wrapping header/footer includes through all pages)
+- Total of 27 files to be cleaned/organized (css, php, js, html)
 - Improving on blocktivity.info table
 - Integration of Ticketing system (new/separate worker) with various business departments as replacement to emails on contact page
-- CDN integration
+- CDN (StackPath - ex MAXCDN) integration
-- OPCache + Redis server (we do serve static content)
+- OPCache + Redis server deployment/configuration (80% of content we serve is static)
 - Anti-Spam/Crawl for both website/emails
 - Proper Google Analytics integration with monthly reporting/suggestions for improvements/potential marketing campaing opportunities
 - Blog/News Updates/CMS - Newest from the eco-system similar to current "State-of-the-network"